TheFloydDivisionBell/Z590-Aorus-Ultra/README.md

 # Introduction

 I was previously running a Z390i Aorus Pro WiFi with the i5-9600K which worked extremely well.
-I wanted to upgrade to a newer gen board and try to make use of my old Apple Thunderbolt display so I'm currently waiting for an Alpine Ridge Thunderbolt expansion card to arrive so that I can flash it and attempt to get it working.
-If it turns out to not be possible I will just sell the display and continue to use my MSI MAG274QRF-QD which works perfectly and I would personally recommend.

-*Update*: Apple Thunderbolt display works with the pcie card straight out of the box I was amazed to find!
+I wanted to upgrade to a newer gen board and try to make use of my old Apple Thunderbolt display which works with the Alpine Ridge pcie card straight out of the box I was amazed to find!
 Other gen cards may need flashing.

-This is only my second hackintosh and is at the time of writing this guide only a few days old so there's a lot to improve but I thought I would write it up so far as there are no guides for this specific motherboard from what I can find.

-*Update*: I'm now ditching the onboard Intel NIC and using my old BCM94360CS2 so will update in a few days when the PCIE adapter for it arrives.
+I have now ditched the onboard Intel NIC and using my old BCM94360CS2 with a PCIE adapter which I will detail further down this guide.

 # Summary of what works/doesn't work so far